simonas-notcat/create-ts-app/CONTRIBUTING.md

-# Contributing to `create-react-app`
+# Contributing to `create-ts-app`

-♥ `create-react-app` and want to get involved?
+♥ `create-ts-app` and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.